cwaitt/QWavE/README.md

 ### Introduction

-QWavE is a python based program designed to solve the 1 dimensional Schrodinger Equation (S.E), and use the solutions from the S.E. to evaluate thermodynamic properties.
-The intent of this software is t:
+QWavE is a python based program designed to solve the 1 and 2 dimensional Schrodinger Equation (S.E), and use the solutions from the S.E. to evaluate thermodynamic properties.
+The intent of this software is to:

 1) Provide teachers/educators a simple and cohesive set of python modules to visulaize the solutions of the time-independent S.E.
 2) Give students an opportunity to solve simple quantum mechanical problems without the need to code large, complex, notebooks, as well as there extensions to statistical mechanics.
-3) Provide researchers a tool to convert measurable quantities (usually obtaied from density functional theory) into other usefull properties.
+3) Provide researchers a tool to convert measurable quantities (usually obtaied from quantum mechanical computation) into other usefull properties.

 ### Installation
 QWavE is fairly simple to install.
 1) Fork the repository to your own Github account
 2) Clone your repository to your local environment
 3) Place a copy of QWavE onto your python path
-4) To use any QWavE module, simply type "from QWavE import qwave" and all the modules should be available to you
+4) To use any QWavE module, simply type "from QWavE.qwave import {desired module}"

 ### Usage
 QWavE has been designed for ease of use.
 Several example on how to use the modules are shown via juypter notebooks.
-QWave is not complete as more modules are being added.
+QWavE is not complete as more modules are being added.

 ### Copyright

-Copyright (c) 2021, Craig Waitt, Audrey Miles
+Copyright (c) 2023, Craig Waitt, Audrey Miles

 #### Acknowledgements